 Zoho CRM

 For a broader view of the CRM landscape and how to evaluate any tool against your needs, our general CRM selection guide covers the full decision process.
 For firms with a larger headcount or more complex team-level requirements, our CRM guide for professional services firms goes deeper on those considerations.
+For a real-world example of this kind of setup in practice, the B2B HR consultancy case study shows how a professional services firm built their full lead-to-client pipeline on Capsule and Transpond.

 Once you have a CRM in place, the CRM reporting guide covers the four pipeline reports that matter most for small businesses, and how to set up a regular review routine without getting lost in dashboards.